viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

     1. Enter the number of BGP neighbors you want to configure.
     1. Enter the IP address for the neighbor.
     1. Enter the ASN corresponding to that neighbor.
-This value should be the same ASN as the MCC -iBGP connection.
+This value should be the same ASN as the Connected Cache -iBGP connection.
     1. Repeat these steps for each neighbor you need to configure.

     > [!NOTE]
     > With the BGP configuration, you're essentially setting up an iBGP neighbor in your public ASN.
 For example, when you initiate the BGP session from the router to the cache node, you would use your own ASN.

-1. BGP is now configured from the MCC side.
-From your end, establish a neighborship from your router to MCC's host machine.
-Use the IP address of the host machine that's running the MCC container.
+1. BGP is now configured from the Connected Cache side.
+From your end, establish a neighborship from your router to Connected Cache's host machine.
+Use the IP address of the host machine that's running the Connected Cache container.

     1. Make sure there aren't any firewall rules blocking this connection.
-    1. Verify that the BGP connection has been established and that you're advertising routes to the MCC.
+    1. Verify that the BGP connection has been established and that you're advertising routes to the Connected Cache.
     1. Wait five minutes to refresh the cache node page in the Azure portal to see the BGP routes.

 1. Confirm the update is complete by running the following command.